Distracted Driving | Phoenix Personal Injury Law Blog

 A new texting-while-driving ban has been passed in Arizona and took effect on January 1st, 2021.
 While some cities in Arizona have already issued cellphone bans in the past, this new law is meant to focus on the state as a whole, to push for safer roads.
 Distracted driving is a serious issue on the roadways across America, and especially in Arizona itself.
 The law is already having a major impact on the community.

 Distracted driving has long been an issue that puts everyone on the road in danger.
 However, since the popularity of mobile devices has skyrocketed over the past decade, distracted driving accidents have also skyrocketed.
 In response, many states have banned the use of a cellphone while driving.
 Arizona has, sadly, not been among them… until this coming January.
 Starting in 2021, the state of Arizona will ban certain cellphone use for drivers.

 Until recently, Arizona, along with Montana and Missouri, was one of three states that did not have a statewide ban on texting while driving.
 Many AZ cities had enacted laws banning cellphone use in some form, but only now has the ban become statewide.

 Lawmakers recently passed a statewide ban of handheld cellphones by motorists, and now HB 2318 is up to Governor Doug Ducey to sign.
 Lawmakers decided against approving a different version, which would only allow police to pull over motorists for a different reason before citing them for use of a cellphone while driving.
-They did approve this one, which gives police the ability to stop motorists solely because they see them texting or calling while driving, or using a cellphone in any other way without a hands-free device.
-Read the rest »
+They did approve this one, which gives police the ability to stop motorists solely because they see them calling or texting while driving, or using a cellphone in any other way without a hands-free device.

 Lawmakers have tried in the past to pass a statewide texting ban, and they will try again in 2019.
 Sen. Kate Trophy McGee introduced SB 1165, which would make it illegal to text while behind the wheel unless in hands-free mode.